CLARIAH/pure3dx/docs/local-deploy.md

 #### Run Pure3d

-We can now run Pure3d via Docker compose (`runlocal up prod`).
+We can now run Pure3d via Docker compose (`app up prod`).
 When the app starts up, the script `src/start.sh` will be executed

 #### Log in

-If you did `runlocal up prod` you have to log in via CLARIAH authentication.
+If you did `app up prod` you have to log in via CLARIAH authentication.

 If you used an other mode instead op `prod`, e.g. `test`, `custom`, `pilot`, there will be a row of buttons by means of which you can log in as a specific user